Micron HMC Controller

 Are there any design examples using the controller?

-GUPs has been implemented on the SB-800 and the AC-510 (see ‘HMC Hardware and Systems’ for more information).
+GUPs has been implemented on all HMC modules (see ‘HMC Hardware and Systems’ for more information).
 This design will be included with your purchase of the board.
+Also an AXI HMC memory test sample application is provided that utilizes the 512-bit AXI interface.

-What does your controller do to maximize throughput?
+What does the controller do to maximize throughput?

 Is ECC done within the HMC or within the Controller?